touchpi/devbuster/README.md

 # WSL devbuster image

 Base for a WSL development environment for touchpi apps on a windows machine.
-The linux environment with amd64 libs is similar to an arm based Raspberry PI OS Buster (e.g. installed on an old Raspberry PI2 or a Raspberry Zero) and is intended for developing touchpi python3 apps.
+The linux environment with amd64 libs is similar to an arm based Raspberry PI OS Buster (e.g. installed on Raspberry PI2 or a Raspberry Zero W) and is intended for developing touchpi python3 apps.

 ### Prerequisites
 - Windows 10/11